nobiot/md-roam/README.md

 ## Upstream Org-roam Commits Tested

 I have been trying to closely trail the upstream Org-roam development; nevertheless, as it is being actively developed (awesome!), Md-roam is usually lagging a bit behind.
-As of 2020-06-21 , I am using it with upstream version 1.2.0 at [commit `408e38f` bumped from `30599cc`(2020-06-06)](https://github.com/org-roam/org-roam/compare/30599cc..408e38f).Org-roam v1.2.0 comes with many functional enhancements.
-I have not gone through them systematically yet, but the list is in this [issue](https://github.com/nobiot/md-roam/issues/25).
+As of 2020-07-05 , I am using it with upstream version 1.2.0 at [commit `79c75ac` bumped from `408e38f`](https://github.com/org-roam/org-roam/compare/408e38f..79c75ac).

+Org-roam v1.2.0 comes with many functional enhancements.
+I have not gone through them systematically yet, but the list is in this [issue](https://github.com/nobiot/md-roam/issues/25); even if I have not looked at them, my experience has been that Md-roam works with this version as it used to.
+Now that v1.4 is out (2020-07-05), I think I will have a bit more time to look at these and additional commits that have come in-between.

 If anyone has some spare time, I would appreciate your helping with testing (and fixing issues).
 I'll be happy to have comments logged in issues in GitHub (it seems people are more comfortable with it than GitLab) -- I'll try to make explicit and community-friendly how we can use issues etc. as communication channels.